-Easter Traditions from Around the World
+Easter Traditions From Around The World

-If you hadn’t already gathered from the chocolate eggs piled up like mountains in the supermarkets, Easter will upon us very shortly.
+If you hadn’t already gathered from the chocolate eggs piled up like mountains in the supermarkets, Easter will be upon us very shortly.

-This year, Easter weekend begins with Good Friday on Friday 2nd April, through to Easter Monday on 5th.
+This year, Easter weekend begins with Good Friday on Friday, 2nd April, through to Easter Monday on 5th.

 While most of us in the UK celebrate by gorging on chocolate or paying our respects in Church, other countries around the world have adopted their own unique traditions during Easter.